DeepHyperspace/Node-RED-flow-for-controlling-shutters-and-blinds/README.md

-# Node-RED Flow BoschSmartHome ShutterControl
-A flow to control your shutters or blinds by serveral weather events.
+# A flow to control your shutters or blinds by serveral weather events.

 # Install:
 Import the two json files to your node-red instance.